 It is not uncommon for fathers to be overlooked as parents, resulting in imbalanced custody rights and child support obligations.
 All parents need to understand that these outdated ways of thinking only damage children’s relationships with their parents and cause further division among already divided families.

-What Is Child Support Supposed to Cover?
+What Expenses Is Child Support Supposed to Cover?

 The legal aim of child support is to ensure a child has the financial support required for their basic needs, including food, housing, and clothing.
 It is crucial for parents paying child support to ensure their child’s other parent is using child support funds appropriately.
 Determining child support comes down to the court’s decision, and a judge will consider multiple factors in deciding an appropriate amount in a given child custody and support case.

-Why Is Child Support Given?
+Why Is Child Support Given in a Divorce?

 Whenever parents divorce, their finalized divorce agreement will almost always lead to one of them obtaining more custody rights than the other.
 A judge will consider both parents’ incomes, their day-to-day availability to care for their kids, criminal history, and various additional factors to determine appropriate custody and support arrangements.
 Once a divorce case results in a custodial parent and a noncustodial parent, the noncustodial parent will owe child support to the custodial parent, even if they both make about the same income.